ROCm/MIOpen/doc/src/install.md

 ` cmake --build . --config Release --target MIOpenDriver ` **OR** ` make MIOpenDriver `

-Documentation on how to run the driver is [here](https://github.com/ROCmSoftwarePlatform/MIOpen/blob/master/driver/README.md)
+Documentation on how to run the driver is [here](https://github.com/ROCmSoftwarePlatform/MIOpen/blob/master/driver/README.md).

-If building for HIP and boost was installed via `apt-get` in Ubuntu v16, add this flag to the cmake line:
+If building for HIP and `boost` was installed via `apt-get` in Ubuntu v16, add the following to the cmake line [above](#configure-with-cmake):
 ```
 -DMIOPEN_MAKE_BOOST_PUBLIC=ON
 ```